 I don’t know about you, but I love cheese.
-Not that hideous rubbery stuff that comes pre-sliced, individually wrapped in plastic or even worse, from a can.
+Not that hideous rubbery stuff that comes pre-sliced, individually wrapped in plastic, or even worse, from a can.
 I’m talking about the real-deal cheese made from milk.

 We have mentioned Paški sir, the sheep milk cheese made on Pag Island near Zadar on numerous occasions here on Chasing the Donkey.
 The reason being; it’s EXCEPTIONALLY GOOD!
-Paški Sir is so good in fact that Sirana Gligora, a family-owned dairy which produces Paški sir, recently won a gold medal at the World Championship Cheese Contest for their Paški Sir in the hard sheep milk cheese category.
+Paški Sir is so good in fact that Sirana Gligora, a family-owned dairy that produces Paški sir, recently won a gold medal at the World Championship Cheese Contest for their Paški Sir in the hard sheep milk cheese category.
 They also happen to be the most awarded cheesemakers from Pag.

 - Paški: From Pag Island

 - Sir: Cheese

 What Makes Paški Sir So Good?